wieslawsoltes/Dock/docs/dock-reactiveui-routing.md

 3. **Set up View Locator with Routing Support**

-   Create a view locator that supports both regular views and routable views:
+   Create a view locator that resolves views registered with ReactiveUI's `IViewLocator`:

    ```csharp
    using System;